shivamsinghAIMLops32/reactScrimba/ReactQuiz.md

 5. what does it mean for something to be composable ? we can break large things down into smaller so easy to built and debug and low code complexity

+6. What is react component ?
+- a function that returns a react elemetnts.